codebandits/beak/README.md

 }

 fun main(args: Array<String>) {
-    Database.connect("jdbc:h2:mem:test", driver = "org.h2.Driver")
+    Database.connect("jdbc:h2:mem:test;DB_CLOSE_DELAY=-1", driver = "org.h2.Driver")

-    transaction {
+    transaction { create(FeatherTable) }
-        create(FeatherTable)

     // Create a new Feather using Exposed's API.
-        // This will throw exceptions when errors are encountered. val feather: FeatherEntity = FeatherEntity.new {
+    // This will throw exceptions when errors are encountered. val feather1: FeatherEntity = transaction {
+        FeatherEntity.new {
             type = "contour"
         }
+    }

     // Create a new Feather using Beak's API.
-        // This will return a DataAccessError when errors are encountered. val featherResult: Either<DataAccessError, FeatherEntity> = FeatherEntity.newOrError {
+    // This will return a DataAccessError when errors are encountered. val feather2Result: Either<DataAccessError, FeatherEntity> = FeatherEntity.newOrError {
         type = "down"
     }

+    // Combine multiple operations in one transaction to link rollbacks for all the data access operations.
+    // When the second operations fails the first operation will also be rolled back, returning a DataAccessError. val feather3Result: Either<DataAccessError, FeatherEntity> = beakTransaction {
+        FeatherEntity.newOrError { type = "down" }
+            .flatMap { featherEntity ->
+                FeatherEntity.updateByIdOrError(featherEntity.id.value) { type = "x".repeat(500) }
+            }
+    }

+    when (feather3Result) {
+        is Either.Right -> println("operation succeeded: ${feather3Result.b}")
+        is Either.Left -> println("operation failed: ${feather3Result.a}") // This one prints
     }
 }
 ```